portoio/PWiT/content/profiles/ana-pimentel.md

 **How were you introduced to the world of the Portuguese tech industry?**

-I started writing about entrepreneurship and tech startups in

-*
+I started writing about entrepreneurship and tech startups in 2009/2010, when the Lisbon startup scene was emerging.
+The stories of the people that are now crossing seas and helping to put our country in the international startup radar come from those times.
+I saw the rising of some of our first association, incubators and most well-known entrepreneurs.
+And my passion for the subject grew up as the startup scene was also growing.

 **Walk me through your work and what you are doing now in the tech industry.**